Jay-Idrees/UPenn-CyberSecurity-Red-vs-Blue-Team-Metasploit-Kibana-Capstone/README.md

 a) **Information Gathering**: Obtaining info regarding the network, e-g ip addresses etc

-- `ifconfig` to discover the network ip address range
+- `ifconfig` to discover the network ip address and range

 - `netdiscover` to determine the active hosts on the network- The actual command is below